arcticsecurity/public/docs/Harmonization.md

  * **exposure** for systems or network administration
  * **plausible harm** for threat analysis or risk assessment.

 Since you are reading this document, you are either working for a party that collects and shares information on observations related to the categories detailed above, you are involved in operating an early warning service that disseminates this information or you are a recipient of this type of information attributed to you.
-Regardless of your role, you will most likely benefit from perusing this document and gaining a better understanding how we have approach data harmonization from the victim notification perspective.
+Regardless of your role, you will most likely benefit from perusing this document and gaining a better understanding how we have approach data harmonization from the victim notification perspective and taking into account the needs of the recipient.

 ## What is data harmonization?

-The purpose of this document is to help you better deal with the complexity that arises from processing threat data from heterogeneous sources and turning it into threat information that serves early warning.
+The primary purpose of this document is to help you better deal with the complexity that arises from processing threat data from heterogeneous sources and turning it into threat information that serves early warning.
 Data harmonization is a contract to always call the same things by the same name and not to call different things by the same name, viz. an IP address is always referred to as an **ip** and a functional **type** always represents a functional classification of an observation which belongs to one of the **categories** outlined above.

 With data harmonization covered briefly, we move on to defining an ontology.
 An ontology in our case is a higher level abstraction of a language, where each lexeme addresses a discernible characteristic of an observation.
 Our grammar is thus expressed as sets of key-value pairs, which are straightforward to serialize into flat dictionaries.
 We reference **observations** as collections of ontology driven key-value pairs.
 Please note that we use the term **key** to denote an observation schema and the term **attribute** to denote an ontology lexeme.